Jump to:

 Clinical/Practicum Requirements

-All students must complete the following clinical/practicum requirements prior to participating in clinical/practice experiences.
+All students must complete the following clinical/practicum requirements prior to participating in clinical/practicum experiences.
 Failure to meet these requirements may result in suspension from classroom, clinical/practicum and lab sessions, or course failure, which could result in dismissal from the program.

 - Criminal Background Check